 UV9412 – Political Philosophy of Education

-In order to explore some of today's most pressing social issues, we will systematically read and discuss some contemporary thinkers, whose philosophical texts examine key themes raised by these issues – such as global citizenship, the potentiality and limits of inclusion discourses, powerlessness and social change.
+In order to explore some of today's most pressing social issues, we will systematically read and discuss some contemporary thinkers, whose philosophical texts examine key themes raised by these issues – such as the potentiality and limits of inclusion discourses, educational justice and social change.
 This includes an inquiry of these thinkers’ conception of “the political”.

 We will also deliberate on the potential contributions of a few classical thinkers, whose writings relate to the intersection between political and educational philosophy.

 The course is particularly valuable for candidates whose research focuses on ethical-political issues related to education in contemporary societies.

 The course takes the form of a collaborative research seminar.
 Consequently, the PhD students’ active engagement with the literature and in the seminar is a vital part of the course content.